bfansports/CloudTranscode/README.md

 ## Activity supported

-   - **Validate/Probe Asset**: Get the mime type of an asset and attempt to run `ffprobe`.
-Returns mime and ffprobe results.
+List of actions this stack allow you to do very quickly and at scale.

-   - **Custom FFMpeg command**: Run your own ffmpeg command
+   - **Custom FFMpeg command**: Run and distribute your own `ffmpeg` commands
+   - **Image to Image transcoding**: Run and sitribute your own ImageMagic `convert` commands
+   - **Validate/Probe Asset**: Run `ffprobe` to get the `mime type` of an asset
-   - **Transcode from HTTP**: No need to put your input file in S3.
-We can pull it from HTTP and transcode it on the fly.
-Result files are still put into S3.
+   - **Transcode from HTTP**: Pull files from HTTP/S and transcode them on the fly at scale.
+Result files are put into AWS S3.
-   - **Video to Video transcoding**: One video IN, many videos OUT.
+   - **Video to Video transcoding**: JSON input: One video IN, many videos OUT.
 Any formats and codecs supported by your ffmpeg.
-   - **Video to Thumbnails transcoding**: Snapshot at certain time in video or intervals snapshot every N seconds.
+   - **Video to Thumbnails transcoding**: JSON input: Snapshot at certain time in video or intervals snapshot every N seconds.
 Keep image ratio.
-   - **Watermark integration in video**: Take image IN and position a watermark on top of the video.
+   - **Watermark integration in video**: JSON input: Take image IN and position a watermark on top of the video.
 Custom position and transparency.
 Keep image ratio.
-   - **Image to Image transcoding**: Use all the features ImageMagic (`convert` command) offers.

 # How it works?